hoangduytran/blender-manual/manual/animation/armatures/posing/editing/pose_library.rst

 Blend Pose
    Allows you to gradually blend a pose from the library into the character's pose.
    Click the button, then move the mouse left/right to determine the desired blend.
    A pose asset can be "subtracted" while blending.
 Drag to the right to blend as usual, drag to the left to subtract the pose.
 While blending, you can use :kbd:`Tab` to toggle between the original and the blended pose.
-   As usual in Blender, :kbd:`LMB` or press :kbd:`Enter` to confirm; :kbd:`RMB` or press :kbd:`Esc` to cancel the operator.
+   As usual in Blender, :kbd:`LMB` or press :kbd:`Return` to confirm; :kbd:`RMB` or press :kbd:`Esc` to cancel the operator.
 Blending can also exaggerate a pose, by pressing :kbd:`E` (for Extrapolate) and applying a pose for more than 100%.

 .. _bpy.ops.poselib.pose_asset_select_bones: